PROJECTION OF SECTIONED SOLIDS AND

 however the section plane will lay section

-3. 3.A sphere is placed on V.P the section plane
+will be circle. - 3.A sphere is placed on V.P the section plane

 perpendicular to H.P and inclined to V.P